 Harrison Itz (Owner, Harris Gallery, Houston)

 In 1981 after receiving my MFA, I was invited to teach during the summer at Bennington College in Vermont.
 After I returned, I shared a studio in the Houston Heights with artist, Sharon Kopriva.
 One day I was visited by a man named Harrison Itz who was interested in seeing my work.
-I didn't know who he was, or anything about him.
-At the time, I only had one finished painting to show him.
-It was a rather unconventional painting; the first in what would be my transition away from figurative work into still-life.
+I didn't know who he was at the time, and I only had one finished painting to show him.
+It was a rather unconventional piece; the first in what would be my transition away from figurative work into still-life.
 During that initial visit, Harrison informed me that he represented artists, and wanted to take my painting to his gallery.

 Harrison initially opened the gallery in 1977 with his partner, David Harris.
 David eventually decided to go into another business, and Harrison became sole owner, but kept the original Harris Gallery name.
 He successfully operated the gallery for 38 years, and finally closed in December of 2015 to retire.
 He represented my work for 34 of those years, and I have to credit him with establishing my professional career.
 When I decided to stop teaching and paint full time, he offered to pay me a stipend; something unheard of in galleries today.
 Harrison is a rare individual, a friend, and I owe him a huge debt of gratitude.